ABC Records: ABC Records

 In June 1966, the label was renamed ABC Records, and the company acquired New Deal Record Service Corp., a rack-jobbing and record distribution company, along with its affiliates.

 In 1967, Dunhill Records was purchased from Lou Adler.
 In 1970, ABC and Dunhill moved its headquarters to Los Angeles.
 Newton was promoted to vice-president in charge of ABC Pictures.
 Dunhill co-owner Jay Lasker was named president and referred to the combined operations as ABC/Dunhill.
-At that time ABC had another five labels: Westminster, Command, Probe, Impulse, and Bluesway.
+At that time ABC had another five labels: Westminster, Command, Probe, Impulse!, and Bluesway.

 At the August 29, 1970 Directors Guild meeting, ABC/Dunhill launched a number of marketing initiatives.
 The company planned to have writers create a broader music for the catalog market.
-Imprints Probe and Apt were relaunched, Probe as an label which held the international rights to ABC's albums and Apt as a label which released budget cassettes and 8-track tapes.
-Jazz dropped from Impulse's cover for a new slogan: "University Series of Fine Recording" and two new series were launched: Audio Treasury and Westminster Gold for classic and youth fare respectively.
+Imprints Probe and Apt were relaunched, Probe as a label which held the international rights to ABC's albums and Apt as a label which released budget cassettes and 8-track tapes.
+Jazz dropped from Impulse!'s cover for a new slogan: "University Series of Fine Recordings" and two new series were launched: Audio Treasury and Westminster Gold for classic and youth fare, respectively.

 By May 1972, ABC formed the ABC Leisure Group, which included ABC Records, Anchor Records, and ABC Records and Tape Sales, plus a new retail record-store division.
 Lasker left ABC to join Ariola America Records in 1975.
 He was succeeded by Jerry Rubinstein, who served as company head until 1977.
 In November 1972, ABC bought country music company Cartwheel Records.

 In 1974, ABC switched British distribution from EMI to the EMI-distributed Anchor Records, allowing ABC recordings to be issued on the ABC label in the UK, and Anchor records to be distributed by ABC on the Anchor label in the US.
 Also in 1974, ABC acquired Famous Music Records Group including Nashville based Dot Records then began releasing ABC country music under the ABC/Dot label until January 1979.

+In December 1977, Don Biederman was appointed vice president of legal affairs and administration and Richard Green was appointed vice president of business affairs at ABC Records.

 As a cost-cutting measure, ABC Records discarded many master tapes in the 1970s to save storage space.
 When these recordings were reissued on compact disc in the 1980s, CD versions were often taken from master copies which had less than optimal sound quality.
 The company's last president, Steve Diener, was named to that job in 1977 after serving as head of ABC Records' international division.
 Because of financial problems except for its Nashville office, ABC Records was sold on January 31, 1979 to MCA Records with ABC Records being its third label likely under a different name.
 Instead, MCA discontinued ABC Records on March 5, 1979 and albums in the ABC catalog still selling well were reissued on MCA.

 Diener died in April 2019, aged 80.